 % \item Melodic contour is calculated by connecting each note's pitch, forming a piece-wise linear contour.

-% \item Subtract the contour by it's mean to preserve only the relative part.
+% \item Subtract the contour by its mean to preserve only the relative part.

-% \item If the two phrases has different length, re-sample both phrases with fixed intervals so both of the phrase will have contour vector of the same length.
+% \item If the two phrases have different length, re-sample both phrases with fixed intervals so both of the phrase will have contour vector of the same length.

-% \item The L1 norm (a.k.a Taxicab distance) of these two contour vector is the similarity measure.
+% \item The L1 norm (a.k.a Taxicab or Manhattan distance) of these two contour vectors is a similarity measure.

 % \end{enumerate}

-% The reason I choose melodic contour is because it yields best results in finding melodic similarity, which is shown in \cite{Hoffmann-engl2005}.
+% The melodic contour is chosen because it yields the best results in finding similar melodies, as shown in \cite{Hoffmann-engl2005}.

 %TODO: not included features: e.g. notation